Fast in-place accumulation: Circulant and Toeplitz matrix operations with accumulation

 The matrix-vector product for rectangular Toeplitz matrices and the middle product of polynomials are the same task, see, e.g., \cite[\S~3.1]{Giorgi:2019:issac:reductions}.
 We also immediately see that with these notations, we have for instance $\Circulant{1}(\vec{a})=\Circulant{}(\vec{a})$, $\Circulant{0}(\vec{a})=\frac{1}{2}(\Circulant{1}(\vec{a})+\Circulant{-1}(\vec{a}))$, or also $\Circulant{f}(\vec{a})=\Toeplitz{}([f{\cdot}\vec{a}_{2..m},\vec{a}])$, where $[\vec{u},\vec{v}]$ denotes the vector obtained by concatenation of $\vec{u}$ and $\vec{v}$.

-Fast algorithms for f-circulant matrices then allows us to build algorithms, by reduction, for accumulation with triangular and square Toeplitz matrices first, as sums of f-circulant in~\cref{alg:uppertriangtoeplitz,alg:squaretoeplitz}, and then for any Toeplitz matrix, again as sums of triangular Toeplitz matrices in~\cref{alg:toeplitz}.
+Fast algorithms for $f$-circulant matrices then provide algorithms, by reduction, for accumulation with triangular and square Toeplitz matrices first, as sums of $f$-circulant in~\cref{alg:uppertriangtoeplitz,alg:squaretoeplitz}, and then for any Toeplitz matrix, again as sums of triangular Toeplitz matrices in~\cref{alg:toeplitz}.

+\begin{remark} Similarly to \cref{alg:accinplallconvol}, we can design an algorithm for accumulating lower triangular Toeplitz matrix-vector product.
+This algorithm is automatically obtained from \cref{alg:accinplallconvol} by reversing the indices in the matrix and vectors.
+More generally, given an algorithm that computes a matrix-vector product $\vec{c} = A\cdot\vec{b}$, the \emph{reversed} algorithm obtained by reversing all indices computes the reversed vector $\cev{c} = \Transpose{A}\cdot\cev{b}$.

-\begin{remark} We here present f-circulant matrices where the coefficient acts on the lower left part of the matrix (excluding the diagonal).
-In the same manner, one can design an in-place fast algorithm for the other type of f-circulant matrices, where the coefficient would act on the upper right part of the matrix (excluding the diagonal).
-One could thus derive the transposed version of \cref{alg:uppertriangtoeplitz}, with a single call to (the transposed version of)~\cref{alg:accinplallconvol}.
-Now it is also possible to use the same algorithm but on the transposed matrix and on reversed vectors: letting $\cev{b}$ be the reversed vector of $\vec{b}$, one can see by inspection that
+In particular, we here present $f$-circulant matrices where the coefficient acts on the lower left part of the matrix (excluding the diagonal).
+Algorithms can be reversed to deal with the other type of $f$-circulant matrices, where the coefficient would on the upper right part of the matrix (excluding the diagonal). \end{remark}